-Throughout history, cabbage has played diverse roles beyond a mere culinary dish.
-From ancient Egyptian Pharaohs to renowned explorer Captain Cook, its uses have ranged from hangover cures to wound compresses.
-Despite the myth of babies sprouting from cabbage patches, this cruciferous vegetable remains a staple in many cuisines worldwide, especially paired with corned beef.
-And a summer barbecue is not a cookout without coleslaw!
-Without a doubt, coleslaw is an American favorite.
+Throughout history, cabbage has been more than just a kitchen staple — it has played surprising roles across cultures.
+From ancient Egyptian Pharaohs to famed explorer Captain Cook, its uses have ranged from hangover remedies to wound dressings.
+And while the myth of babies sprouting from cabbage patches endures, this cruciferous vegetable remains a global favorite, especially when paired with corned beef.
+No summer barbecue is complete without coleslaw, a true American classic.

 Varieties of Cabbage Grown in California